pascalestomp/vision-api-art-catalogue-extraction/OCR_LLM_README.md

 1. **Text Input**:
    - The script begins by reading a `.txt` file containing OCR-extracted text from a scanned catalogue.
    - The file path is defined by `TEXT_FILE_PATH`.
+   - change the "file.txt" with your txt file

 2. **Chunking for API Compatibility**:
    - Because of token limitations in the OpenAI API, the raw text is split into manageable chunks